tonyho/app-framework-binder/doc/afb-bindings-writing.md

 The names of methods VERBs are totally free and not checked.

-However, the validity rules for method's VERB name are the same as for Plugin API name except that the dot(.) character is forbidden.
+However, the validity rules for method's VERB name are the same as for Binding API name except that the dot(.) character is forbidden.

 Afb-daemon makes no case distinction when searching for an API by name.